Simple Cocktails Podcast Episode 21

 podcast album art for website

 Halloween cocktails!
 Last year we made the Devil’s Snare.
 Sticky sugar rims.
 Drinks that represent….people?
 We taste Pimm’s by itself, and make a Pimm’s Cup.
-We talk about all the Pimm’s varieties which Lisa comparies to the Saw movies.
+We talk about all the Pimm’s varieties聽which Lisa comparies to聽the Saw movies.
 “We should rim this with crushed candied ginger.”
 This year’s Halloween cocktail is the Black Martini.
 Spooky!

 Download Episode 19.